-28.01 Mandatory use of Foreman shall not be required on any job until: (a) after two (2) weeks of continuous duration or; (b) the crew size exceeds three (3) Ironworkers.
+28.01 Mandatory use of Foreman shall not be required on any job until:

+- (a) after two (2) weeks of continuous duration or; - (b) the crew size exceeds three (3) Ironworkers.

 The use of Lead Hands shall be at the employer's discretion.

-28.02 (ICCS) (\$1.50 men and General Foremen who are Industrial Construction Crew Supervisor (S) designated will be paid additional premiums of one dollar and fifty cents (60) per hour.
-In no event shall this hourly rate be greater than the applicable time rate plus the ICCS premium.
-ARTICLE T WENT Y-NINE: SAFETY PROVISIONS
+28.02 Foremen and General Foremen who are Industrial Construction Crew Supervisor (ICCS) designated will be paid additional premiums of one dollar and fifty cents (\$1.50) per hour.
+In no event shall this hourly rate be greater than the applicable overtime rate plus the ICCS premium.

+ARTICLE TWENTY-NINE: SAFETY PROVISIONS